XTLS/Xray-docs-next/docs/en/config/inbounds/vless.md

 > `email`: string

-User email, used to distinguish traffic from different users (reflected in logs and statistics).
+Email address, used to distinguish traffic from different clients (reflected in logs and statistics).

 > `flow`: string